kubernetes/website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 [`tls.Config`](https://godoc.org/crypto/tls#Config) struct.

 {{< note >}}
-Even though the custom CA certificate may be included in the filesystem by kubeadm (in the ConfigMap `kube-root-ca.crt`), you should not use that certificate authority for any purpose other than to verify internal Kubernetes endpoints.
+Even though the custom CA certificate may be included in the filesystem (in the ConfigMap `kube-root-ca.crt`), you should not use that certificate authority for any purpose other than to verify internal Kubernetes endpoints.
 An example of an internal Kubernetes endpoint is the